-Why has the MIT Innovation Initiative launched this program?
+Why did the MIT Innovation Initiative launch Proto Ventures?

-The creation of new markets and transformative technology ventures that will have a profound impact on the world’s great problems.
+To accelerate the creation of new ventures from MIT research and technology that will help solve the world’s hardest problems.

 What are channels?

-The Proto Ventures Program follows the same IP development and licensing rules as all other research at MIT, whereby MIT retains ownership of all IP that was “developed with significant use of funds or facilities administered by MIT.”
+Proto Ventures does not take equity in the ventures it creates.
+Proto Ventures follows the same IP development and licensing rules as all other research at MIT, whereby MIT retains ownership of all IP that was “developed with significant use of funds or facilities administered by MIT.”
 Detailed rules on IP ownership at MIT are available here.
-All Proto Ventures that reach a stage of maturity for incorporation and launch outside of MIT work with the Technology Licensing Office to license any IP created during the Proto Ventures Program by following standard MIT protocols.